 Also with Illustrator you typically start with a blank page and create a design.
 In Photoshop, you usually start with an existing image, and then edit and refine it.

-We start 90% of our T-shirt designs on an 11 inch x 11 inch black background blank page in Illustrator for example.
-When we use Photoshop on the other hand, it’ s usually to edit an existing photo or design.
+We start our T-shirt designs on an 11 inch x 11 inch black background blank page in Illustrator, for example.
+When we use Photoshop on the other hand, it’s usually to edit an existing photo or design.

 Both tools have their place.
 But there’s something about starting with a blank page that’s more exciting from a creativity point of view.